-Snapshot/Recording Filename Prefix: You can assign a given prefix to each new captured file.
+Snapshot/Recording Subfolder: You can assign a given sub-folder for captured file.
 Otherwise, leave this option blank to use the default setting.

 Event Configuration >> Arrange Schedule Profile

 This sub-menu displays the scheduled profile(s).
 To customize the profile, click Add and then enter a descriptive name for the profile in the prompt dialog window.